 From the end of the 15th century, the upper ward consisted of three residential wings arranged in a U-shape with a small courtyard in the middle and a gap between the buildings on the west side.
 The new north wing was erected on the initiative of Jan Hunyady, which led to the demolition of the older north wall.
 It is noteworthy that the Likava castle was one of the few that had glass windows at that time.

 From the west, the outer bailey was formed, reinforced in the mid-15th century with a defensive wall with a gatehouse and two towers: a pentagonal on the west side (which controlled the foreground of the castle with an access road) and a quadrilateral southern tower (traces of an older cylindrical tower from the Hussite period were discovered in it).
 The third half-round tower was added on the north-east side in the corner of the second bailey.
 Initially, the towers were open from the courtyard side, later they were closed by its rear walls, so that they could perform other functions during the peace period.

 In the 16th century, the eastern part of the palace housing the chapel was transformed into a polygonal bastion with shooting positions.
 In the 17th century, a semicircular tower was erected directly at the castle rock on the south side, which task was to defend the source of water.
-Access to it led from the upper castle through a long corridor with stairs carved in rock.
+Access to it led from the upper ward through a long corridor with stairs carved in rock.
 During this period, all residential wings were leveled in height, including the former main tower.